About

 Introduction

-My research activities at the Institute for Research for Development have focused since 1988 on tropical fish and aquatic ecosystems, in partnership with the scientific communities of South America (1988-1995) and Sub-Saharan Africa (since 1995).
-I carried out scientific work on MPAs in collaboration with stakeholders and populations.
-I have also studied biodiversity in the tropical Atlantic and participated in the development of the IUCN Red List of East Atlantic fish and was a member of the IPBES panel of experts.
+My research at the Institute for Research for Development have focused since 1988 on tropical fish and aquatic ecosystems, in partnership with the scientific communities of South America (1988-1995) and Sub-Saharan Africa (since 1995).
+I work on MPAs in collaboration with stakeholders and populations.
+I also studied biodiversity in the Atlantic and participated in the development of the IUCN Red List of East Atlantic fish & member of IPBES experts Retired since 2022 ORCID: 0000-0001-8580-1808

 Additional affiliations